StanislavDidus/Chip-8/README.md

 In debug mode you also can step through instructions if you pause the game.
 It can be useful to debug register values or other changes in the program.

+## Making games
+This emulator can also be used for the purpose of developing **Chip-8** games.
+Unfortunately, it doesn't feature a full text editor where you can write your instructions, however you can use other tools like **Octo assembler** to write code in a simple language called **Octo**.
+Then you can compile it into native **Chip-8** instructions that you can run here.

+If you for some reason do not want to use **Octo** you could write the code yourself in some **Hex Editor** or you could use my own [**Chip-8 Compiler**](https://github.com/StanislavDidus/Chip-8/tree/chip8_compiler).
+It is stored in the same repository as the emulator and is located in a branch called `chip8_compiler`.

+There you can find more information about it.
+In short, this compiler allows you to write all your **Chip-8** instructions in a simple `.txt` file and then compile it into a `.ch8` file.
+My compiler also supports writing comments in your code and address labels.

+*Note: this compiler will most probably not work when creating **XO-Chip** games because of the extended memory*

 ## Resources